mrexclamationmark/GNU-Linux-Configuration/README.md

 **Tweaks:**

-Each subsystem tweaks are tuned for low latency in a balanced way (Equalness, while keeping the low latency idea).
+Each subsystem tweaks is tuned for low latency in a balanced way (Equalness, while keeping the low latency idea).

 CFS tweaks: Tuned for low latency in a balanced way (To reduce CPU overhead).